ziadabohalawa/6DoF-Pose-Estimation-and-Defect-Projection/README.md

 ## Notes
 This repo assumes objects are pre-scanned and available as 3D meshes.

+The file model_scaled_down.obj has been uniformly scaled down by a factor of 1000.

+In the live run a Kinect Azure is needed, the data_foler should contain the meshes (mesh folder), icp_parameters.json and a mask of the Object.

-Heatmaps can be generated using any external defect detection method.
+Heatmaps can be generated using any external defect detection method, Just Update the get_heatmap function in datareader.py to implement the defect detection method

 ## Acknowledgements